I usually manage to play tennis once a week on Saturday mornings.

 Category one courts are often clay courts and are often made from crushed brick or stone.
 The clay surface can slow the ball, reducing the benefits of powerful serves.

-Grass courts produce the opposite effect by providing more bounce and faster speeds.
+Grass courts are the fastest as they produce the opposite effect by providing more bounce and faster speeds.
 These courts favor players with big serves.

 Grass courts are comprised of various grasses grown on hard, compressed soil.
 Before growing the grass, the soil needs to be packed and rolled to provide a suitable base for the court.